Harvard Business School vs. Stanford GSB

 How You Think

-As you complete your application, please think about the times you have taken the initiative to learn new things, to solve challenging problems, or to develop new insights.
+When completing your application, reflect on times you took initiative.
+Consider moments when you learned new things, solved challenging problems, or developed fresh insights.
 What have you discovered?
 How did you share what you learned?
 Why does it matter to you and others?
-We would like to learn about these experiences to help us understand how you might contribute to our learning community both inside and outside of our classrooms.
+Share these experiences with us.
+They help us understand how you’ll contribute to our learning community – inside and outside the classroom.

 How You Lead

-Since we believe that past actions are the best predictor of future actions, we want to learn about your past actions — about how you have created positive change in the organizations and communities in which you have been involved.
-Leaders guide others to reach a common goal and can be found at all levels and in all areas of an organization.
+We believe past actions predict future behavior.
+Tell us how you created positive change in organizations and communities where you’ve been involved.
+Leaders guide others toward common goals.
+They exist at every level and in every area of an organization.
 You do not need to hold a specific role nor reach a certain level or title to show leadership.
-We look for examples of when you have taken initiative, persisted through challenges, engaged others in your efforts, and supported those around you.
-No matter where you have demonstrated these behaviors — at your university, in a professional role, or maybe during an extracurricular activity — we want to learn the impact you have had and why it matters to you.
+We seek examples of initiative, persistence through challenges, engagement of others, and support for those around you.
+Demonstrate these behaviors anywhere – at university, in professional roles, or through extracurriculars.
+We want to know your impact and why it mattered.

 How You See the World